Congratulations, you happen to live in a place surrounded by some of the most stunning and breathtaking scenery in the country.

 The Cohutta-Chattahoochee Scenic Byway, Dalton

 When you travel along the Cohutta-Chattahoochee Scenic Byway, you'll find yourself surrounded by peaceful forests, pastoral landscapes and stunning mountain overlooks.
 This scenic drive has a little bit of everything.
 It all starts at the Historic Prater's Mill, which takes you through the rolling hills of Murray County, meanders around the Chattahoochee National Forest and ends with a mountaintop overlook.
-To experience the Cohutta-Chattahoochee Scenic Byway, take Interstate 75 north to State Route 52 in Whitfield County.
+To experience the Cohutta-Chattahoochee Scenic Byway, take Interstate 575/State Route 515 north to Ellijay then take State Route 52 west towards Chatsworth.

 The Russell Brasstown Scenic Byway, Blairsville

 If you're drawn to majestic mountain scenery, enjoy a scenic drive through the Russell Brasstown Scenic Byway.
-This route, which takes you deep within the Chattahoochee National Forest, travels past sections of the Appalachian Trail, through the Bavarian-themed village of Helen, up to Brasstown Bald, the highest mountain in Georgia, and past Vogel and Unicoi State Parks.
+This route, which takes you deep within the Chattahoochee National Forest, travels past sections of the Appalachian Trail, through Helen, Georgia’s little slice of Bavaria, up to Brasstown Bald, the highest mountain in Georgia, and past Vogel and Unicoi State Parks.
 Access the Russell Brasstown Scenic Byway by taking Interstate 985 north to Highway 23.
 Follow to State Route 384, then take State Route 75 North to the byway.

 The Ridge and Valley Scenic Byway, Villanow